Call of Duty League: History

 In February 2019, Activision Blizzard officially confirmed their intention to launch a city-based, franchised league for Call of Duty, marking their second such organization following the Overwatch League, founded in 2017.
 To prepare for establishing the League, Activision terminated both the Call of Duty Pro League and Call of Duty World League in mid-2019.

 The first five teams to purchase a spot for the league was announced in May 2019; the companies – OverActive Media, Atlanta Esports Ventures, Envy Gaming, c0ntact Gaming LLC, and Sterling.VC – were also parent companies for teams in Activision Blizzard's other franchised league, the Overwatch League.
 All twelve franchises were finalized in October 2019, with a majority of the franchised having never professionally competed in Call of Duty.
 The Washington Post estimated that the franchise cost was US$25 million.

 Initially, the CDL announced that they would be running a regular season format culminating in postseason playoffs.
 However, after criticism from the Call of Duty esports community, the league elected to switch to a tournament system, which was officially announced in January 2020.

 In the days prior to the launch of the inaugural season, Activision announced it had made a multiyear deal with Google for all of its esports content, including the CDL, to be exclusively shown through YouTube.
 Prior Activision esports, particularly OWL, had used Twitch.
 Activision also announced other official sponsors of the league on eve of the first season: On March 9, Activision announced partnerships with both Twitter and the United States Army.

-PlayStation 4 as the official platform of the CDL and an official partner of the Call of Duty Challengers League.

-Mountain Dew Amp Game Fuel as the official beverage of the CDL through to the 2022 season.

-Astro Gaming as the official Headset and MixAmp provider through to the 2022 season.

-SCUF Gaming as the official controller of the Call of Duty League through to the 2021 season.

-United States Air Force will create on site opportunities for fans to experience flight simulators and other military activities on a one-year deal.

-United States Army as the presenting sponsor of Call of Duty Collegiate and to offer activities alongside the Air Force on site.

-Twitter as "the source for Call of Duty League highlights and community engagement."

-Sony Xperia as the official mobile partner of the Call of Duty League.